Anadea/anadea_blog/content/posts/creating-a-mobile-elearning-environment/index.md

 ---
+ceoTitle: Classroom in a Pocket?
+Creating a Mobile eLearning Environment
 title: Classroom in a Pocket?
 Creating a Mobile eLearning Environment
+breadcrumbs: Mobile eLearning App Development
+slug: creating-a-mobile-elearning-environment
+draft: true
-publishDate: '2018-11-28T00:00:00Z'
+publishDate: 2018-11-28T00:00:00Z
-authors: []
+image: Mobile-classroom.jpg
+og_image: Mobile-classroom.jpg
 description: eLearning has transformed modern education.
 Over the last fifteen years, education has gone from paper to platform and app-based, with students and teachers learning together in remarkable new ways.
 One of those key trends is the move away from laptops and tablets onto smartphones.
 Students want the convenience of a virtual classroom on a much smaller screen.
-image: Mobile-classroom.jpg
-og_image: Mobile-classroom.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - elearning
-categories: []
 ---
 eLearning has transformed modern education.
 Over the last fifteen years, education has gone from paper to platform and app-based, with students and teachers learning together in remarkable new ways.